-Access Point Signage.
-Personnel access points will have a sign stating "No Access during Helicopter Operations" or equivalent.
+4.4.1 Access Point Signage.

+Personnel access points shall have a sign stating "No Access during Helicopter Operations" and "Beware of Tail Rotor", or equivalent.
+Each marking required by this section shall be in letters at least 7.5 centimeters (3 inches) high.